 This should prove true for credit cards and mortgages, as well as for personal loans.
 But nobody really knows.
 It’s been nearly a decade since the last U.S. rate rise.
 A lot has changed since then and it’s not easy to predict what will happen this time around.
 Maybe the rate increase will lead to higher interest on mortgages.
 Maybe not.

 In a recent Reuters article, Dick Lepre, who works for RPM Mortgage as a senior loan officer, said that mortgage rates and the federal funds rate are not directly tied to each other.
 Responding to the question of whether people should refinance or not, he said, “At this point, nobody knows.”

 With all this uncertainty, an honest financial advisor isn’t going to tell you to refinance your mortgage.
 We won’t tell you to get a personal loan now instead of later.

 One thing is clear, though: life is about to get harder for borrowers.
 Let’s not forget that the CFPB is currently doing everything they can to try to outlaw short-term loans.
 Once that financial product is gone, it’s going to be very hard for those with no credit to get credit.
-Many might be persuaded to take out a personal loan because a short-term loan is no longer an option.
+Many might be persuaded to take out an online personal loan for fair credit because a short-term loan is no longer an option.
 This increased demand combined with the higher federal fund rate might lead to higher interest rates for personal loans.